Fahim59/Automation_30_Days_Challenge/README.md

 Day14: Create an automation script that validates following two test cases -
        Test Case 1: Verify Flight Results Search
        Test Case 2: Verify Failed Flight Search

+Day15: Create an automation script that fill up the form and submit it using API data.